mindspore-ai/docs/tutorials/source_en/advanced_use/checkpoint_for_hybrid_parallel.md

 For example, in the training stage 1, the training environment with 64 devices is used, and in the training stage 2, the training environment with 56 devices is used.
 The overall operation process is as follows:

-1. Execute the training in stage 1 to automatically generate the checkpoint files.
+1. Execute the training in stage 1 to automatically generate the checkpoint files and the slice strategy files.

 2. Integrate the saved checkpoint files.